-The political decisions for the joint kingdom were made in
+The political decisions for the joint kingdom were made in Copenhagen.
+King Christian IV was the leader of a kingdom joined by the Union of Kalmar in 1397, when Margaret was queen.

-Copenhagen.
-King

-Christian IV was the

-leader of a kingdom

-joined by the Union of

-Kalmar in 1397, when Mart was queen.
-In this war, the

-garet was queen.
 In this war, the Swedish king had recruited mercenaries from Holland and Scotland to come to his aid.
 It has happened only a few times in history that the "savior" of a nation has been a woman, and hardly ever a girl of 17.
 Guri was an exception, playing a key role in defending the land.